Responsible play

 - Hiding the game from family or friends

-- Money games for other purposes
+- Games for money intended for other purposes

 - Feeling guilty, anxious or irritated after a session

-Control tools:
+Monitoring tools:

-- Activity History - for Behavior Analysis
+- Activity history - for behavior analysis

 - Self-exclusion - temporary or permanent